dondenoncourt/aws_ses_bounce_mini_app/README.md

 *We have received a request to authorize this email address for use with Amazon SES in region US East (N. Virginia).
 If you requested this verification, please go to the following URL to confirm that you are authorized to use this email address:*

-After you click that link the status of the Verified Sender:Email will go to verified.
+After you click that link the status of the Verified Sender:Email will go to `verified` after you've refreshed the verify email address page.

 ## Add the Bounce Topic

 With the email addresses verified, the next step is to create a bounce topic.
-From the [AWS SNS home page](https://console.aws.amazon.com/sns/v2/home?region=us-east-1#/home), click the Create New Topic button in the center panel.
+From the [AWS SNS home page](https://console.aws.amazon.com/sns/v2/home?region=us-east-1#/home), click the Create Topic button in the center panel.
 Enter Topic and Display Names of “bounce” and then click the Create Topic button.

 ![Alt text](/public/images/sns_create_bounce_topic.png?raw=true)

-In the subsequent panel
+In the page labeled `Topic details: bounces` click the `Create subscription` button and, in the `Create subscription` popup change the protocol to https and key an endpoint name that matches your application’s bounce route and click the `Create subscribe` button.
 ![Alt text](/public/images/sns_subscription_create_bounce.png?raw=true)
-Click the Create Subscription button and key an endpoint name that matches your application’s bounce route and click the Subscribe button.

-You will see a pop panel that says:
+Back on the `Topic details: bounces` page, refresh and the page Subscription ID column will go from `Pending` to the Topic ARN.
+Click the check box beside that Subscription ID and click the `Confirm subscription` button.

 “Subscription request received!
 A confirmation message will be sent to the subscribed endpoint.
 Once the subscription has been confirmed, the endpoint will receive notifications from this topic.
 Subscriptions will expire after 3 days if not confirmed.”